Employment Opportunities with UK Libraries

 - Solicit a recommendation letter from a nonrelative who is acquainted with the applicant's skills, abilities, aptitude, diversity-related activities and commitment.

-Additional questions about UK Libraries Diversity Scholar Internships can be directed to Paula Hickner, chair of the UK Libraries Equity, Diversity and Inclusivity Committee, at firstname.lastname@example.org.
+Recommendation letters and additional questions about UK Libraries Diversity Scholar Internships can be directed to Jen Martin at email@example.com.

 Build your expertise on a topic of interest using rare primary sources.

 Are you looking for a paid opportunity like no other at the University of Kentucky?
 The Special Collections Research Center Learning Lab Internship is a specialized program created to enhance students' skills in research, critical thought and analysis, as well as better prepare students for graduate school, professional research and future jobs.
-This paid internship targets outstanding undergraduate students from all academic disciplines who want to enhance their studies through training in archival methods and theory.
+This paid internship targets outstanding undergraduate students from all academic disciplines who want to enhance their studies through training in archival methods and theory, and conduct a research project that is all their own.
 Through the course of this internship, students will:

 - Be mentored and taught to arrange and describe archival collections in their area of research interest and promote access to those collections in the broader academic community through creating guides, exhibits and/or transcripts.